What are The Three Primary Steps to Multisensory Teaching?

 - Design multisensory learning lessons.
 A lecture, for example, does not have to be exclusively auditory.
 To name a few, visual, simultaneous, tactile, and verbal approaches can be woven into the lesson.
 Also, certain instructional techniques are naturally multisensory.
 For example, doing a skit is highly multisensory because it is auditory, visual, kinesthetic, verbal, and interactive.

 - Consider assessing the multisensory learning approach of your students so that you can tailor lessons to meet their needs.
-An excellent option is the Eclectic Learning Profile.
+An excellent option is the Student Processing Inventory.
 This can be used to look at individual or class profiles.
 The manual is also packed with instruction suggestions, lesson ideas, and handouts.

 - Offer homework or project options that provide a number of multisensory learning activities.
 Say, for example, you wanted students to show mastery of a process.
 These could be the steps to complete a math problem, the plot of a story, or their understanding of a historical time period.
 In all three cases, students can select assignment options such as:

 - Draw a series of images that show the steps and write a caption for each

 - Do a PowerPoint presentation that shows the sequence

 - Do a skit that illustrates the steps

 - Write a song that illustrates the steps

 Clearly, multisensory instruction that uses more than one sense can be used in traditional or special education learning environments to reach more students.
 It helps to teach students by accommodating the diverse, multi-sensory learning needs of individual students.
 In addition, it will help you accommodate learning differences and make you a more popular, confident, and creative teacher.

 - Executive Function Podcast: https://goodsensorylearning.com/pages/the-personal-brain-trainer-podcast-with-dr-erica-warren